mosenyonjo/test-project/README.md

 # test-project
-a test project created by selenium
+a test project created by selenium and java